-Each credit in STARS has a specific timeframe from which the reported information must be drawn.

-**What it said**

-Each credit in STARS has a specific time frame from which the reported information must be drawn.
-Although you should reference the Credit Checklist and Technical Manual to determine the specific timeframe for each credit, generally speaking there are three types of timeframes in STARS:
+The majority of STARS credits use the following two timeframes; however, you should reference the Credit Checklist and Technical Manual to determine the specific timeframe for each credit because there are some exceptions: